Lego DC Super-Villains: Plot

 Following the capture of a super-powered individual dubbed "The Rookie", Commissioner Gordon oversees their transfer to Stryker's Island in Metropolis.
-As the Rookie possesses a previously unseen ability to absorb energy to gain new super-powers, Gordon offers the incarcerated Lex Luthor a reduced prison sentence in exchange for monitoring them and assessing their potential threat.
+As the Rookie possesses a previously unseen ability to absorb energy to gain new super-powers, Gordon offers the incarcerated Lex Luthor a reduced prison sentence in exchange for monitoring the Rookie and assessing their potential threat.
 Before he can agree to the deal, Luthor's bodyguard Mercy Graves arrives to break him and the Rookie out of prison, and the trio escape alongside several other imprisoned villains, though they are pursued by the Justice League.
 Meanwhile, the Joker and Harley Quinn steal several items from Wayne Tech, with Batman giving chase.
 The combined group of villains are defeated by the sudden arrival of the "Justice Syndicate", a superhero team from a parallel universe, with only a few escaping.
 Before departing, Harley witnesses the Syndicate forcibly warp the Justice League away.

 The Syndicate claim that the Justice League are on an off-world mission and that they are their replacements, with the group's leader Ultraman posing as reporter Kent Clarkson to feed further false information to the public.
-Suspicious of the Syndicate, Luthor begins uniting a massive force of villains to expose the truth and defeat the Syndicate so that they might take over.
+Suspicious of the Syndicate, Luthor begins uniting a massive force of villains to expose the truth and defeat the Syndicate so they may take over.
 Lois Lane and Jimmy Olsen also begin their own independent investigation.
-During their research, the villains discover the Justice Syndicate is actually the "Crime Syndicate", who are the Justice League's villainous counterparts from Earth-3, and that they are searching for something on Earth, using their superhero personas to gain easy access to classified information and locations.
-Once they recruit Gorilla Grodd, Sinestro, and Black Adam, the united Legion of Doom launch an attack on the Crime Syndicate on top of LexCorp, but Luthor betrays everyone, planning to use the Syndicate's technology to be rid of them all in order to rule the Earth alone.
-Furious at Luthor's betrayal, the Rookie tries to stop him by blasting the machine with energy, causing it to malfunction; inadvertently bringing Apokolips near Earth and teleporting everyone present to random locations.
+During their research, the villains discover the Justice Syndicate is actually the "Crime Syndicate", the Justice League's villainous counterparts from Earth-3, and that they are searching for something on Earth, using their superhero personas to gain easy access to classified information and locations.
+Once they recruit Gorilla Grodd, Sinestro, and Black Adam, the united Legion of Doom launches an attack on the Crime Syndicate on top of LexCorp, but Luthor betrays everyone, planning to use the Syndicate's technology to be rid of them all in order to rule the Earth alone.
+Furious at Luthor's betrayal, the Rookie tries to stop him by blasting the machine with energy, causing it to malfunction and teleport everyone to random locations while bringing Apokolips near Earth.

-As the Syndicate tries to maintain order on Earth, the Joker, Harley and the Rookie find themselves on Apokolips and encounter Darkseid, the Syndicate's secret master who ordered them to search Earth for the last piece of the Anti-Life Equation.
+As the Syndicate tries to maintain order on Earth, the Joker, Harley, and the Rookie find themselves on Apokolips and encounter Darkseid, the Syndicate's secret master who ordered them to search the Earth for the last piece of the Anti-Life Equation.
 As Darkseid discovers them, the villains are rescued by the Justice League, who have just escaped their imprisonment on Apokolips.
 Escaping Darkseid's forces, the group learn the Syndicate has fooled the people of Earth into believing the Justice League have become evil, prompting the League to form an uneasy alliance with the Legion of Doom to defeat them.